Skip to main content

 Best Practices: Sharing Your VSP Experience

-Peace Corps Virtual Service (VS) is an opportunity for RPCVs and RPCRVs to engage virtually in support of the mission of Peace Corps.
-You, as a participant, have been supporting the capacity of host country partners in alignment with all three of Peace Corps' goals.
-You are now a member of a small but growing community of Virtual Service Participants.
-This page is intended to support you as you share your story as a Virtual Service Participant in an ethical, meaningful, and engaging way.
+The Peace Corps Virtual Service Pilot (VSP) is an opportunity for individuals to engage virtually in support of the Peace Corps mission.
+You, as a Virtual Service Pilot Participant (VSPP), have been strengthening the capacity of host country partners in alignment with the three Peace Corps’ goals.
+You are a member of a small but growing community of VSPPs.
+This page is intended to support you as you share your story in an ethical, meaningful, and engaging way.

 Goals

-Important to Remember
+Important to remember

-Social Media
+Social media

 Images